 Solve big problems together.

-Highlights of accomplishments during Vanetta’s career:
+Highlights of accomplishments at Arcora under Vanetta’s leadership:

-- Supported creation of the Diversity, Equity, and Inclusion Board Committee to ensure equity is included in Foundation’s work.
+- Led creation of the Diversity, Equity, and Inclusion Board Committee to ensure equity is included in Foundation’s work.
 The National Association of Corporate Directors recognized the Board’s commitment to diversity, equity, and inclusion by naming the Board a finalist for the 2021 DE&I awards.

 Dedication to serving others.

 Vanetta earned a Bachelor of Arts in social welfare from the University of California, Berkeley, and a Master of Public Health from San Diego State University.
 In her free time, Vanetta enjoys Zumba, interior design, and exploring Washington state with her family.